Skallaturi/hephaistos-importer/README.md

 Creating a frontmatter entry with the name of another entry and ending in `_override` will cause the program to use that value instead.

-For instance you can force one character's `KAC` to be 15 by adding the frontmatter `KAC_override: 15`.
+For instance, you can force one character's `KAC` to be 15 by adding the frontmatter `KAC_override: 15`.
 Delete the override frontmatte to use the plugin's value again.

 ## Installation